artsvuni/FFKit/README.md

 ![iOSSwitch preview](FFKit.framer/modules/FFKit/components/iOSSwitch/preview/iOSSwitch.jpg)

-You can use it separetly or with a ListItem
+You can use it separately or with a ListItem

 #### Properties ⚙️